JM233333/jm233333.github.io/index.md

 - **2022.3 - 2022.8 : Teaching assistant,** Operating Systems: Design and Implementation 2022 (taught by Yanyan Jiang), Department of Computer Science and Technology, Nanjing University.

-- **2016.9 - 2020.6 : Informal teaching assistant,** The C Programming Language (taught by Assoc.
-Prof. Haiping Zhu), Department of Computer Science and Technology, Xi'an Jiaotong University.
+- **2016.9 - 2020.6 : Informal teaching assistant,** The C Programming Language (taught by Haiping Zhu), Department of Computer Science and Technology, Xi'an Jiaotong University.

 - **2019.1 - 2019.6 :** Acting chairman of ICPC team, Department of Computer Science and Technology, Xi'an Jiaotong University.